 Raise A Well-Rounded Teen

 It’s hard to believe that my oldest son is so close to finishing up his first year of high school!
 Thoughts and conversations of college and life after high school are becoming part of our regular routine.
 Wowsers!
+Whether they’ll be living in college apartments near Lehigh University, something on campus or staying at home, the transition to college is a big milestone for our kids and us as parents.

 One thing we consistently discuss is the importance of being a well-balanced citizen.
 Academics are important.
 Giving back and being aware of what’s going on in your local and global world are just as important, in my opinion.